Strongly Coupled Sectors in Inflation: Gapped Theories of Unparticles: de Sitter Four-Point Functions

 To find the effective interactions in four dimension, we expand the interacting part $S_{\mathrm{int}}$ of action.
 First, we have

 The inflaton perturbations are to good approximation massless, so we focus on the $m=0$ mode of $\phi$.
 This corresponds to $n_1=n_2=0$.

 We can have several choices for the profile $f(y)$: \begin{itemize} \item[1.] $f(y)=1$.
 This is the plain distribution.
 Due to the momentum conservation on the circle, only the zero mode of $\mathcal{O}_{\Delta,p}$ can contribute to the interaction vertices, if both $\phi_n$'s are $\phi_0$.
-The $f_{\mathrm{NL}}$ signal will be similar to the standard Cosmological Collider and there will be no interference between modes. \item[2.] $f(y)=2\pi R\ \delta(y-y_0)$.
-This is the localization of interaction on the circle.
-This setup is commonly used to model interactions localized on a brane embedded in a higher-dimensional spacetime.
-While the underlying geometry is translationally invariant, the parameter $y_0$ enters observables through relative phases in the KK decomposition.
-With this profile, the $y$-integration will give $e^{ipy_0/R}$ in the prefactor and the effective interaction will be
+The $f_{\mathrm{NL}}$ signal will be similar to the standard Cosmological Collider and there will be no interference between modes. \item[2.] $f(y)=2\pi R\delta(y-y_0)$.
+This corresponds to an interaction localized at $y=y_0$ along the circle.
+Such localized couplings are motivated by brane-world scenarios, for example, RS models, though a concrete realization in the present context would require additional model building beyond the scope of this work.
+We fix the coordinate origin by placing the observable universe on a $\rm dS_4$-brane at $y=0$, exploiting the translational symmetry of $S^1$.\footnote{In this work, we do not attempt to stabilize the relative position of the two branes; $y_0$ is treated as a free parameter characterizing the geometric separation between the observer's brane and the interaction locus.} The interaction is then localized at a relative separation $y_0$ from this observer's brane, as shown in figure~\ref{fig:illus_localized_interaction}.

+Although the inflaton zero mode $\phi_0$ is $y$-independent and takes the same value everywhere on the circle, the higher-dimensional fields that mediate the interaction propagate through the bulk from $y=y_0$ to the observer at $y=0$.
+As a result, the inflaton can couple to operators localized at $y=y_0$ through their KK decomposition.
+While the underlying geometry is translationally invariant, the relative separation $y_0$ is physical because it is measured with respect to the observer's brane at $y=0$; the phase factor $e^{ipy_0/R}$ acquired by the KK modes reflects their bulk propagation from the interaction locus to the observation point.
+Performing the $y$-integration yields this factor, and the effective interaction measured on the $y=0$ brane becomes

 \item[3.] $f(y;\kappa)=\exp\left(\kappa\cos(y/R-y_0/R)\right)/(2\pi I_{0}(\kappa))$.
-This is the normal distribution on a circle---von Mises distribution, and $I_{\nu}(z)$ is the modified Bessel function of the first kind.
-We can regard this scenario as a proxy for considering the interactions on a thick brane.\footnote{Our results are robust under smooth deformations of the localization profile.
-The von Mises distribution is chosen for concreteness and computational clarity.} With detailed calculation and the definition of von Mises distribution explained in Appendix \ref{app:von_mises}, the induced effective interaction is
+This profile describes a smooth localization around $y=y_0$, given by the von Mises distribution\footnote{Our results are robust under smooth deformations of the localization profile.
+The von Mises distribution is chosen for concreteness and computational clarity.}, where $I_{\nu}(z)$ is the modified Bessel function of the first kind.
+This can be viewed as a thick brane centered at $y=y_0$, at a finite relative separation from the observer's brane at $y=0$.
+As in the previous case, the interaction is mediated by bulk modes that extend over the circle, so the inflaton zero mode can still couple to this localized structure.
+With the definition of the von Mises distribution reviewed in Appendix \ref{app:von_mises}, the induced effective interaction is

 \end{itemize}

 From now on, we will simply denote $\phi_0\equiv\phi$.
 To compute the four-point functions $\langle\phi_{\vec{k}_1}\phi_{\vec{k}_2}\phi_{\vec{k}_3}\phi_{\vec{k}_4}\rangle$, we can write simplified interactions based on \eqref{res:5d_brane_interaction} and \eqref{res:5d_fat_brane_interaction}, and perform ``weight-shifting" \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu} to generate the results for these target interactions.
 We will first consider the interaction between gapped unparticles $\mathcal{O}_{\Delta,p}$ and conformally coupled scalars $\varphi$, as